 Robert plays violin with the Coastside Community Orchestra when he is not conducting.
 He was a founding member of the Pacific Coast Ragtime Orchestra, playing bass, and he has played with show bands and orchestras in the San Francisco Bay Area, in Chicago, where he lived from 1991 to 1996, and in Stockton where his wife Tricia taught at the University of the Pacific.
 While in Chicago he played with the University of Chicago Symphony and did workshops with the American Conductors’ Guild.

-Back on the Coastside in the El Granada house the couple built themselves, Smith taught music in Daly City until his retirement last year.
+Back on the Coastside in the El Granada house the couple built themselves, Smith taught music in Daly City until his retirement several years ago.